shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

 # Buy-side page caps

-When you run multi-tag auctions via [Xandr's seller tag](../seller-tag/seller-tag.md), you get the ability to set page caps.
+When you run multi-tag auctions via [Microsoft Advertising's seller tag](../seller-tag/seller-tag.md), you get the ability to set page caps.
 Page caps can be used to restrict advertisers, line items, campaigns, or brands from winning more than one ad slot per AST ad call.